ChrisChan1117/Zeroslope-Microservice-GO/readme.md

 ## Technologies
 Here is a list of the technologies used in this project:
-* We use DEP for package management.
+* We use MODULES for package management.
 * We use SWAG for swagger generation.
 * We use DLV for Debugging in VSCODE
 * We use GIN for http routing.